elgertam/cookiecutter-pipenv/README.rst

 Fork This / Create Your Own
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This project itself is a fork of Audrey Roy Greenfield's exceptional
+This project itself is a fork of Audrey Roy Greenfeld's exceptional
 cookiecutter-pypackage_.
 If you have differences in your preferred setup, I
 encourage you to fork this to create your own version.
 Or create your own;
 it doesn't strictly have to be a fork.